-You might also want to reimport RSpace data that was exported as an XML archive (see Migrating Data from Community or Test Server to Enterprise), for example in the case where a lab relocates to a different institution and wants to transfer their data to the new RSpace instance.
+You might also want to reimport RSpace data that was exported as an XML archive (see Migrating Data from Community/Team/Test Server to Team/Enterprise), for example in the case where a lab relocates to a different institution and wants to transfer their data to the new RSpace instance.

 Import options include :

 - Using the RSpace API (which can be used for custom bulk import from another ELN-- just get in touch!)